 All trials in the Municipal Court are presided over by a fair and impartial Judge.
 Your first appearance in court is to enter your plea.
 If you decide to plead guilty or nolo contendere (no contest) you may request to speak to the judge to discuss extenuating circumstances that you want the judge to consider.
-If you plead not guilty, you will need to decide whether you want a trial by jury or a trial before the judge.
+If you plead not guilty, that means that you deny guilt and the State must prove the charge that is filed against you you will need to decide whether you want a trial by jury or a trial before the judge.
+You will need to decide whether to hire an attorney to represent you.
+If you choose to represent yourself, you are held to the same standards of the prosecutor.

 Upon your not guilty plea, the court will more than likely reset your case to the next available court docket.
 You will have the opportunity to speak to the prosecutor prior to going to trial if you want.
 The prosecutor may offer you a plea agreement.
 You may accept this agreement or refuse the offer and proceed to trial.
 Any plea agreement is subject to approval of the court.
 The following are some of the rights you have in court.